pollfish/docs/terms/publisher.md

 - ensuring physical security of locations at which personal data are processed Measures for ensuring events logging
 - ensuring system configuration, including default configuration Measures for internal IT and IT security governance and management certification/assurance of processes and products
 - ensuring data minimisation Measures for ensuring data quality
-- limited data retention •ensuring accountability
+- limited data retention
+- ensuring accountability
 - allowing data portability and ensuring erasure